redhat-openshift-ecosystem/operator-pipelines/docs/developer-guide.md

 1. [Prepare an Operator bundle](#prepare-an-operator-bundle)
 1. [Prepare your `ci.yaml`](#prepare-your-ciyaml)
 1. [Create a bundle pull request](#create-a-bundle-pull-request) (optional)
    - Required for testing hosted or release pipelines
 1. [Create an API key](#create-an-api-key) (optional)
    - Required for testing submission with the CI pipeline
 1. [Prepare the CI to run from your fork](ci-cd.md) (optional)
    - Required to run integration testing on forks of this repo.

 ### Git leaks detection

-Since the repository contains a secret information in form of encrypted Ansible Vault there is high chance that developer may push a commit with decrypted secrets by mistake.
+Since the repository contains secret information in form of encrypted Ansible Vault there is high chance that developer may push a commit with decrypted secrets by mistake.
 To avoid this problem we recommend to use `Gitleaks` tool that prevent you from commit secret code into git history.